vrperceptionstudy/vrperceptionstudy.github.io/index.md

 ### Is that all?

 Almost.
 If you _really_ like the study, or _really_ want that top ten spot, you can repeat the experiment up to 2 more times.
-Each repetition will give you a chance to improve your score, and will give you **100 bonus points**.
+Only the best score counts, so each repetition will give you a chance to improve your score.
+But that's not all: each repitition will also give you **100 bonus points**.

 So, you score is computed is: